Fire-Dragon-DoL/haml-transpiler-server/README.md

 By default, the server binds to `0.0.0.0`, but you can change it by setting `HAMLTS_BIND` env variable.

+`HAMLTS_PIDFILE` can be used to configure pidfile location.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.